 Unlike U-235, U-238 is fertile, but not fissile.
 That means it can capture one of the neutrons flying around in the core of a reactor, creating plutonium-239.
 Plutonium-239 behaves very much like U-235 insofar as it is fissile and gives off significant amounts of energy.

 The most significant use of uranium today is in nuclear power generation.
 The first commercial nuclear power stations started operating in the 1950s.
 Today there are over 400 commercial nuclear power reactors in operation, providing more than 10 percent of the world’s electricity without carbon emissions.

 The use of uranium to fuel power plants has allowed a growing list of countries worldwide to slowly move away from coal-fired power plants, which produce large amounts of environmentally damaging emissions.

 Uranium is also used by the military sector, particularly in high-density penetrators.
 This ammunition uses depleted uranium alloyed with 1 or 2 percent of other metals, like titanium and molybdenum.
 Depleted uranium is also used to harden armor on military vehicles.

 Radioactive isotopes are also an important use of uranium.
 With a foothold in the medical, industrial and agricultural sectors, radioisotopes play a bigger role in daily life than many people realize.

-With a growing global population undergoing continuous urbanization, the need keep the lights on is more important than ever.
+With the global population growing and undergoing continuous urbanization, the need to keep the lights on is more important than ever.
 It is expected that by 2030, electricity consumption will have doubled from 2007 levels, with a significant portion of that stemming from nuclear power.

 Don’t forget to follow @INN_Resource for real-time news updates!

-Securities Disclosure: I, Vivien Diniz, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.